gwenreynolds94/ahk2-nvim-lspconfig/README.md

 `packer\start` since I installed it with Packer.
 You just have to find out where your plugins are installed according to your package manager.

+The layout of nvim-lspconfig should look like this though:

 ```
 .\lua
 .\plugin